Where to stay in Sicily

 If you are an Inspector Montalbano fan (TV Series) then plan a day trip to Modica and Scicli, both widely used as a film set for the Inspector Montalbano, both rebuilt in 1693 in beautiful baroque architecture.

-For you stay in South-Eastern Sicily, you should check out
+For your stay in Southeast Sicily, you should check out

-THE EAST COAST IS A GREAT PLACE TO STAY IN SICILY FOR
+THE EAST COAST IS A GREAT AREA FOR

 This is probably the most popular part of Sicily with the airport in Catania getting busier than ever with national and international flights.

-Start your visit to the city with the unique Fish Market, so noisy so characteristic.
+Start your visit to the city with the unique Fish Market, so noisy and so characteristic.

-The next stop is the Duomo, just meters away from the market, you will be impressed by the amazing baroque cathedral famous for its columned facade and frescoes.
+The next stop is the Duomo, just metres away from the market, you will be impressed by the amazing baroque cathedral famous for its columned facade and frescoes.

 Catania is also a practical base to explore some of the most beautiful attractions that Sicily has to offer.
-I added in the next chapter a list of day trips from the city, like the amazing tour to the Etna volcano.
+I added in the next chapter a list of day trips from the city, like the amazing tour to Mount Etna.

 Catania is also well known as one of the best places to stay in Sicily for nightlife.

-There are so many bars, restaurants and clubs to spend the night till the early hours in the morning.
+There are so many bars, restaurants and clubs to spend the night till the early hours of the morning.

 Start your night in the Golden Square, between Piazza del Duomo, Piazza Teatro Massimo and Piazza Universita’.

-On the east coast, you find also the most scenic town of Sicily, Taormina
+On the east coast of Sicily, you find also one of the most scenic Sicilian towns, Taormina

-You can reach Taormina by direct train from Catania (40 minutes) or you can organise your private transfer to make your life easier.
+You can reach Taormina by direct train/bus from Catania (one hour) or you can organise your private transfer to make your life easier.

 Taormina is a beautiful romantic town to visit and experience, certainly to share with many other tourists but this does not take anything away from its beauty.